 Grin and bare it

 When New Zealand Maoris took on the All Blacks in 1973, All Black coach J. J. Stewart promised to bare his buttocks outside Auckland Post Office if the All Blacks lost.
 With 27 minutes to play and the scores locked at 8–all, Stewart must have been a worried man.
 However, two quick tries by Bruce Robertson removed this threat to public decency.

 The rise of Māori rugby during the 1970s coincided with the 1971 appointment of former All Black Waka Nathan as coach.
 He advocated a style of rugby for which Māori were renowned.
 Many Māori players became All Blacks during this era, including All Black captain Tane Norton, Billy Bush, Kent Lambert, Eddie Stokes, Vance Stewart, Bob Barber, Ken Going, Sid Going, George Skudder and Buff Milner.

 In 1975 the Māori team defeated their bogey team Tonga for the first time, after four losses since 1960.

 For the New Zealand Maoris the 1980s was a tale of two tours.
 In 1982 they toured Wales and Spain, posting losses against Swansea, Llanelli and a Welsh XV.
 Six years later the side travelled to Italy, France, Argentina and Spain, winning 10 matches under the leadership of All Black captain Buck Shelford, who described the style of game they played as ‘champagne rugby’.1

 1990s under Matt Te Pou

 2010 was the centenary season for the Māori All Blacks, who defeated the New Zealand Barbarians, Ireland and England.
-In addition the South African government apologised for the exclusion of Māori players from the All Blacks teams.
-The New Zealand Rugby Union and the South African Rugby Union followed with an apology.
+In addition, the South African government apologised for the exclusion of Māori players from past All Blacks teams.
+The New Zealand Rugby Union and the South African Rugby Union followed up with their own apologies.